Grin logo

 Frequently Asked Questions

-What is the relevance of Jacobi matrices?
+What is the research goal of this study?

 Fin de l'extrait de 6 pages - haut de page